sassoftware/restaf-uidemos/README.md

 npm install
 ```

-## Configuration<a name="#config"></a>
+## Configuration<a name="config"></a>

 1. The default setting to logon to Viya is defined in the .env file.
+2. Make sure to set VIYA_SERVER to the SAS Viya URL
+    - An option is to set this as an environment variable and leave the definition as is.
-2. See below for configuring CAS server for REST API calls.
+3. See below for configuring CAS server for REST API calls.
-3. The appControl is specified in the public/lib/appControl.
-The sample csv file testdata.csv is included.
+4. The appControl is specified in the public/lib/appControl.
+5. The sample csv file testdata.csv is included.
-4. You can switch between a table view and a form view by setting the VIEWTYPE in the .env file to either table or form.
-You will have to restart the application.
+6. For demo purposes: Switch between a table view and a form view by setting the VIEWTYPE in the .env file to either *table* or *form* and restart the application

 ## Usage<a name="#usage"></a>